ginesrb/ginesrb/README.md

 ## Hi there 👋

-Hey there! 👋 I'm currently diving into the exciting world of game development using Godot.
+I'm currently diving into the exciting world of game development using Godot.

 ### Interests
 📚 Preparing for government examinations